jim-schilling/splurge-tools/README.md

 # splurge-tools

-A Python package providing tools for data type handling, validation, and text processing.
+A Python package providing comprehensive tools for data type handling, validation, text processing, and streaming data analysis.

 ## Description

 splurge-tools is a collection of Python utilities focused on:
-- Data type handling and validation
+- **Data type handling and validation** with comprehensive type inference and conversion
-- Text file processing and manipulation
+- **Text file processing and manipulation** with streaming support for large files
-- String tokenization and parsing
+- **String tokenization and parsing** with delimited value support
-- Text case transformations
+- **Text case transformations** and normalization
-- Delimited separated value parsing
+- **Delimited separated value (DSV) parsing** with streaming capabilities
-- Tabular data model class
+- **Tabular data models** for both in-memory and streaming datasets
-- Typed tabular data model class
+- **Typed tabular data models** with schema validation
-- Data validator class
+- **Data validation and transformation** utilities
-- Random data class
+- **Random data generation** for testing and development
-- Data transformation class
-- Text normalizer class
+- **Memory-efficient streaming** for large datasets that don't fit in RAM
-- Python 3.10+ compatibility
+- **Python 3.10+ compatibility** with full type annotations

 ## Installation